ifyoudieincanada/signup_service/README.md

 # SignupService

+The idea behind SignupService is it will be able to generate a series of unique signup codes that can be used to create accounts on this website.
+This application doesn't handle user creation, it only allows validation of users via a preshared key.

+Tables:
+  * Keys
+      The Keys table is the only table here.
+It's columns are `string:key` and `bool:claimed`.

 To start your Phoenix app:

+  * Run `setup.sh` to create the required `postgresql` users
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Start Phoenix endpoint with `mix phoenix.server`